 - The SDK transfers the receipt validation response to the app (either success or fail).

-For details about the implementation of receipt validation, refer to the:
+For details about the implementation of receipt validation, see our developer SDK documentation:

 validateAndLogInAppPurchase also generates an af_purchase in-app event.
 As such, don't generate an af_purchase event when validating.
 Doing so results in duplicate revenue events.